systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

     a compromise between readability and functionality.

 ### A Common Content Concern
-Since the [start of my project], content formatting has been a common concern.
+Since the [start of my project], content formatting has been a common concern for me.
 This simple but critical element of the design is a key decision that will
     impact the overall structure and experience of the application.
 The [structure of your data shapes the outcome] of project, well beyond the